Hire a student, grow your startup: Interview with OPEN

 Q: Why would you recommend other students get involved?

 A: I would definitely recommend other students to get involved with the ISI grant program.
-It’s a great opportunity to apply what you have learned in school and to challenge yourself to develop new skills.
+It’s a great opportunity to apply what you have learned in school and to A process to identify the best technology to solve big business problems. yourself to develop new skills.

 Q: Any parting thoughts?